samsungsamiio/samsungsami.io/source/sami/sami-documentation/authentication.md

   |----------------- |-----------------------------------------------------------------------------------------------------------------
   |`client_id`{:.param}      |Your application ID.
   |`client_secret`{:.param}  |Your application secret.
-  |`grant_type`{:.param}     |The type of token being requested, in this case, we are requesting a 'client credentials' type of access token.
+  |`grant_type`{:.param}     |The type of token being requested.
+In this case, we are requesting a Client Credentials type of access token.
   |`scope`{:.param}          |(Optional) The type of permissions the application is requesting over the user's data, as a comma-separated list.
 For example: `read`.
 If omitted its default value is `read,write`.

 **Example request**